FAZuH/siak-update-tracker/README.md

 In root of the repository,

-3. Run `uv playwright install`
+3. Run `uv sync`.
+This will install all the required project dependencies and set up the project environment.
+4. Run `uv run playwright install-deps && uv run playwright install`.
+This will install the necessary dependencies for Playwright, which is used for web scraping and automation.
-4. Copy `.env.example` to `.env` and fill in the required environment variables.
+5. Copy `.env.example` to `.env` and fill in the required environment variables.
 Each variable is documented in the `.env-example` file.

 ## Usage